Octane Daylight Environment

 Mix Daylight Sky with HDR/Texture Environment

 Create one HDR or Texture Environment.
 Define the image for HDR or Texture and adjust the settings as needed (you can review the next section for the HDR / Texture Environment information).
 Activate "Mix Sky Texture" from Main tab.
-As you can see in the image, the HDR environment integrates with the Daylight system when this option is enabled.
-That said, the HDR illumination source may not match the Sun position, and will need to be adjusted, which is explained below.
+As you can see in the image, the HDR environment integrates with the Daylight system when this option is enabled, but the shadow direction is incorrect.

 Fix & Match Daylight Sun to HDR Sun